MCP server · one of several tool layers feeding into vindler · View lab →

 Illustrious, Pony, Flux, SDXL, SD1.5, Realistic

-I wanted Claude to generate images through my local ComfyUI setup.
-Simple enough.
-Ran Sonic on my Mac.
-Ten seconds of pure black frames.
-The GPU couldn't keep up.
+I wanted Claude to generate images through my local ComfyUI setup, which I could use for talking heads in my language-learning platform.
+Simple enough: run Sonic on my Mac.
+Wait thirty minutes.
+Watch... ten seconds of pure black frames.
+Woops.

-The MCP server runs on Fly.io—stateless, auto-scaling.
+The MCP server moved to Fly.io, stateless and auto-scaling.
 GPU compute lives on RunPod, pay-per-second.
 Generated assets go to Supabase with signed URLs.
 Tailscale meshes it all together securely.
 What started as "let me generate some images" became a production distributed system because the alternative was a space heater that outputs nothing.

-Now Claude can generate images, upscale them, run ControlNet pipelines, synthesize speech, and create lip-synced talking head videos—all through natural conversation.
-No API fees.
-Full parameter control.
-The kind of setup that makes you dangerous.
+Now Claude can generate images, upscale them, run ControlNet pipelines, synthesize speech, and create lip-synced talking head videos through natural conversation.
+No per-image API fees and full parameter control over every step of the pipeline.

-Where this goes: Characters that speak.
-Tutors with faces.
-Historical figures who answer questions in their own voice.
-The infrastructure is here.
-The applications are next.
+The next step is characters that speak: tutors with faces, historical figures who answer questions in their own voice.
+The infrastructure is functional.
+The applications are in development.

 For Engineers